gpu-mode/discord-cluster-manager/docs/docs/creating-a-leaderboard/python-creations.md

 # Creating a Python Leaderboard
-This section describes how to create Python-based leaderboards, which expect Python submissions (they can still [inline compile CUDA](https://pytorch.org/docs/stable/cpp_extension.html#torch.utils.cpp_extension.load_inline) code though).
-To create leaderboards on a Discord server, the
+This section describes how to create Python-based leaderboards, which expect Python submissions (they can still [inline compile CUDA](https://pytorch.org/docs/stable/cpp_extension.html#torch.utils.cpp_extension.load_inline) code though). **To create leaderboards on a Discord server, the
-Discord bot expects you to have a `Leaderboard Admin` or `Leaderboard Creator` role.
+Discord bot expects you to have a `Leaderboard Admin` or `Leaderboard Creator` role**.
 These can be assigned by admins / owners of the server.
-Nevertheless, this section is also useful for submitters to understand the details of a leaderboard under the hood.
+Nevertheless, this section is also useful for participants to understand how their submissions are evaluated.

 Like we've mentioned before, each leaderboard specifies a number of GPUs to evaluate on based on the creator's choosing.
 You can think of each `(leaderboard, GPU)` pair as *essentially an independent